-Headteacher/Safeguarding Lead/Deputy Safeguarding Lead will review information, assess the risk and develop a working strategy.
-Working Strategy may include checking child's records for recent concerns, discussing with child's teacher/tutor and providing overt or silent support.
+Designated Safeguarding Lead and/or Deputy will review the information, assess the risk and develop a working strategy.
+Working strategy may include checking the child's records for recent concerns, discussion with child's teacher, providing overt or silent support.